Christmas at the museum

 For many years, we have published a comprehensive quarterly newsletter, The Tracer.
 To receive this valuable resource, join our organization.
 Visit our Online Gift Shop.
 Learn more: watch a video about Oral History by the Northwest Herald.

-The Museum is open May through October, Tuesday through Friday from 1 p.m. until 4 p.m., and Sunday from 1 p.m. until 4 p.m..
+The Museum is open from the first Sunday in May through the first Sunday in October – Tuesday through Friday from 1 until 4 p.m., and Sunday from 1 to 4 p.m. – and for special events.
 For more information visit The Museum.
 We very much appreciate your interest and invite you to participate.

 When you support the McHenry County Historical Society, many benefits become yours.